-A useful property [12, 11] is that for a g-polymatroid P defined by an unknown paramodular pair, the minima and maxima yield the unique defining paramodular pair, i.e. P = Q(i, a).
+A useful property [12, 13] is that for a g-polymatroid P defined by an unknown paramodular pair, the minima and maxima yield the unique defining paramodular pair, i.e. P = Q(i, a).
 This implies that when (p, b) and (p', b') are paramodular and distinct, Q(p, b) and Q(p', b') are also distinct.

-$$i(S) := \min{x \in P} x(S)$$ and $a(S) := \max{x \in P} x(S)$ (3)
+$$i(S) := \min{x \in P} x(S) \quad \text{and} \quad a(S) := \max{x \in P} x(S) \tag{3}$$

-The family of g-polymatroids is closed under translation, reflection of all coordinates, box-intersection, taking faces, direct products, and many other operations [12, 11].
-Linear optimization over a bounded g-polymatroid is possible with a greedy algorithm [12]; conversely, bounded P is a g-polymatroid iff for every objective $\max\{c \cdot x \mid x \in P\}$, the following greedy algorithm is always correct: iteratively maximize the coordinates with positive c-coefficients in decreasing c-order, minimize those with negative c-coefficients similarly, and interleave the maximizations and minimizations arbitrarily [25].
+The family of g-polymatroids is closed under translation, reflection of all coordinates, box-intersection, taking faces, direct products, and many other operations [12, 13].
+Linear optimization over a bounded g-polymatroid is possible with an iterative greedy algorithm [13]; conversely, bounded P is a g-polymatroid iff for every objective max{ $c \cdot x \mid x \in P$ }, the following iterative greedy algorithm is always correct: iteratively maximize the coordinates with positive c-coefficients in decreasing c-order, minimize those with negative c-coefficients similarly, and interleave the maximizations and minimizations arbitrarily [27].

 One notable application of g-polymatroids is in network design.
-Two flavours of network design problems are addressed in [9] using g-polymatroids - undirected pair-requirements and directed uniform requirements.
+Two flavours of network design problems are addressed in [10] using g-polymatroids - undirected pair-requirements and directed uniform requirements.
 One obtains min-max relations and algorithms for edge connectivity augmentation, even subject to degree bounds.
-In these applications, it is important that g-polymatroids can be defined by skew-submodular or intersecting-submodular functions.
+In these applications, it is important that g-polymatroids can be defined by skewsubmodular or intersecting-submodular functions.
 Total dual laminarity is the typical property used to show that such functions define g-polymatroids: it is therefore natural that we try to properly understand this property.
 Given a set function p, consider the problem of k-colouring the ground set so that each set S gets at least p(S) different colours.
-When p is supermodular, this "supermodular colouring" problem can be attacked with g-polymatroids, and one can show that a colouring exists except if one of the obvious obstructions f(S) > |S| or f(S) > k holds for some S. This was proven by Schrijver [23], simplified by Tardos [27] and Schrijver [24], and a variant was proven by Király (as described in [3]).
+When p is supermodular, or even the maximum of two supermodular functions, this "supermodular colouring" problem can be attacked with g-polymatroids, and one can show that a colouring exists except if one of the obvious obstructions p(S) > |S| or p(S) > k holds for some S. This was proven by Schrijver [25], simplified by Tardos [29] and Schrijver [26], and a variant was proven by Király (as described in [3]).
 We will prove a more general version of this theorem, as an example of how TDL can be used in a proof.